Rooftop Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Rooftop Mortgages’s changes.
-While utilising this technology is not a condition for acceptance on the Rooftop Mortgages panel, demonstrating you can remain up to date with Rooftop Mortgages’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel status.
+This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Rooftop Mortgages’s changes.
+While utilising COMPLETIONmonitor is not a prerequisite for Rooftop Mortgages , demonstrating you can stay up to date with Rooftop Mortgages’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Rooftop Mortgages